rodber/blog/README.md

 # Rodolfo Berrios

-This is my personal blog which gets automatically published to [rodolfoberrios.com](https://rodolfoberrios.com).
+This is my personal blog which gets automatically published

 ## Get yours